StoicPerlman/rak3s/README.md

 ### Get kube config

 The kubeconfig file is saved automatically on install.
-The default path is ~/.kube/config if that file does not exist, or ~/.kube/config.rak3s if it does.
+The default path is ~/.kube/config.
+If this file exists the rak3s config will be merged in, you must change the context manually.

 If you need to redownload the kubeconfig you can run the following at any time.

     ansible-playbook kubeconfig.yaml

-If you had an existing kubeconfig you can merge ~/.kube/config.rak3s into ~/.kube/config with the following.

-    KUBECONFIG=~/.kube/config.rak3s:~/.kube/config
-    kubectl config view --flatten > ~/.kube/config.tmp
-    mv ~/.kube/config.tmp ~/.kube/config
-    rm ~/.kube/config.rak3s

-Or better yet install [konfig](https://github.com/corneliusweig/konfig) using [krew](https://github.com/kubernetes-sigs/krew)

-    kubectl krew install konfig
-    kubectl konfig import --save ~/.kube/config.rak3s
-    rm ~/.kube/config.rak3s

 ## Add more nodes